jonathangriffiths/starter-hugo-academic/content/home/experience/index.md

   date_end: '2022-06-09'
   date_start: '2021-05-01'
   description: "  In addition to further developing my target-focused work, I: worked\
-    \ closely with experimental collaborators for target validation; benchmarked and\
+    \ closely with experimental CROs for target validation; benchmarked and\
     \ improved internal genetic association tools; establish substantial expertise\
     \ in our disease area (including individual-level analyses and evaluation of the\
     \ therapeutic landscape); and identified and resolved various other research questions\